Graduate Research Funding

 Who Can Apply?

-We welcome proposals from graduate students at any stage of their training, and who are enrolled in any social science field at Cornell.
-However, priority will be given to graduate students who have taken Soc 5190 and/or who have demonstrated a commitment to CSI in the past (e.g., by attending events, taking classes from CSI affiliates, etc).
+We welcome proposals from graduate student affiliates of CSI at any stage of their training, and who are enrolled in any social science Field at Cornell.
+However, in allocating the funds, we will give priority to strong proposals from graduate students who have taken Soc 5190 and/or demonstrated a commitment to CSI’s intellectual community (e.g., by attending events).
+Because funding for the program comes from CAS, we will also prioritize students in social science fields that are primarily based in this college.

-Graduate students who have received small grants in the past are welcome to apply for support for a different project, but all else equal, we will prioritize first‐time applicants.
+Graduate students who have received small grants in the past are welcome to apply for support for a different project.
+All else equal, though, we will prioritize first‐time applicants.

 What Strings are Attached?

 All funds must be used within one year of the award date.
-Recipients will be required to
+Recipients will need to

 (1) submit a brief, final report on the use of the funds and the outcome of the research, and

-(2) acknowledge CSI support in all presentations or publications that result from the funded research.
+(2) acknowledge CSI support in presentations or publications off the project.

 How to Submit a Proposal